EURO GOVT-Spanish bonds stable after auction, French yields dip

 Lloyds' Georgolopoulos did not expect the ECB meeting in Barcelona to provide any relief for Spanish bonds, adding that those who expected Draghi to send signals that he was willing to ease monetary policy further may be disappointed.

-German Bund futures were 9 ticks lower on the day at 141.64, with investors pausing after a rally sent the June contract at a record high of 141.83.
+German Bund futures were 14 basis points lower on the day at 141.59, with investors pausing after a rally sent the June contract at a record high of 141.83.
 Two-year German yields , more sensitive to monetary policy moves, remained close to record lows below 0.10 percent.

 "People are looking for slightly more dovish rhetoric from the ECB given recent data," one trader said.